Vatsim-Scandinavia/discord-bot/messages/rules.md

-:bookmark: VATSIM Scandinavia provide a Discord server for its members.
-This server may however be freely used by any member of VATSIM Scandinavia or its parent organizations, who adheres to the following rules:
+:bookmark: The VATSIM Scandinavia Discord server is provided to support community interaction and coordination.
+All members of VATSIM Scandinavia and its parent organizations are welcome, provided they comply with this set of rules.
+Failure to follow these rules may result in moderation action.  ½

+:one: Respect and Professionalism
-:one: Treat each other with mutual respect.
-Don't threaten, harass or belittle other members.
+ •    Treat all members with courtesy and mutual respect.
+ •    Harassment, threats, discrimination, or belittling remarks will not be tolerated.

+:two: Staff Authority
+ •    Follow instructions from staff members at all times.
+ •    Staff are identifiable by their visible roles and ranks.

+:three: Legal and Ethical Standards
-:two: Sharing of illegal information, such as information about pirated software, is strictly prohibited.
+ •    Sharing or discussing illegal content (e.g., pirated software) is strictly prohibited.
+ •    Content that violates VATSIM or Discord terms of service is not allowed.

+:four: Advertising and Promotions
+ •    Advertising, soliciting, or promoting products, services, or other communities is prohibited without prior staff approval.

+:five: Voice Channel Etiquette
-:three: Avoid unnecessary noises in voice channels, that might be to annoyance for others.
+ •    Avoid unnecessary noise or disruptions that may disturb others.

-:four: Adhere to instructions from the staff.
-Staff members can be spotted by their visible rank.

-:five: Do not enter any of the training department rooms unless you have a scheduled training or checkout.
-Use the 'Waiting room' if you have a planned session.
-Adjacent controllers may enter for coordination.

-:six: Do not use any of the ATC Coordination rooms, named after the sector, unless you are controlling or coordinating with adjacent controllers.

-:seven: Use PTT (Push to talk) setting in ATC voice channels, the 'voice activity' option should be turned off to avoid disturbances.
+ •    Use Push-to-Talk (PTT) in ATC voice channels; disable voice activity detection.

-:eight: Please post voice chat related messages in the respective voice text channel instead of main channels.
+ •    Post voice-related messages in the appropriate voice text channels rather than in general channels.

-:nine: Members being idle for more than 30 minutes will be moved to the 'Away' channel.
+ •    Members idle for more than 30 minutes will be moved to the ‘Away’ channel.

+:six: Training and ATC Coordination Rooms
+ •    Enter training rooms only if you have a scheduled training session or checkout.
+ •    Use the ‘Waiting Room’ if you are waiting for a planned session.
+ •    ATC coordination rooms (named after sectors) are reserved solely for active controllers and adjacent controllers coordinating operations.

+:seven: Audio Streaming and Privacy
-:one::zero: Do not stream Discord audio without permission from everyone present; this includes people that join while you are streaming.
+ •    Do not stream Discord audio without the explicit consent of everyone in the channel, including anyone who joins after streaming begins.